RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2020-06-11-web-update-behavior-studio-lstm.md

 ---
-title: "Paper writing, documentation update and RetinaNet reading"
+title: "Web update, Behavior Studio installation and LSTM"
 excerpt: "The template has been set up to administer equations"

 sidebar: